-If a student must take medication during school hours, the student's parent must provide the medication.
+If a student must take medication during school hours, the student's parent or guardian must provide the medication.
 All medication, whether prescription or nonprescription, must be kept in the nurse's office and be administered by the nurse or another authorized district employee.
-A student may be authorized to possess his or her own medication because of asthma or a severe allergy as described below or as otherwise allowed by law.
+A doctor's order is now required for all medication given at school, whether prescription or nonprescription medication.
+A student may be authorized to possess their own medication because of asthma or a severe allergy as described below or as otherwise allowed by law.